INTRYGUE: Induction-Aware Entropy Gating for Reliable RAG Uncertainty Estimation: Results

 The main experimental results are presented in Tables~\ref{tab:ragtruth}-\ref{tab:coqa_xsum}.
 We report two implementations of our proposed method: $\operatorname{INTRYGUE}_{\text{min-max}}$ (where $f$ and $g$ are the sequence minimum and maximum, respectively) and $\operatorname{INTRYGUE}_{\text{mean}}$ (where both are the average).

-As shown in Tables~\ref{tab:ragtruth} and \ref{tab:coqa_xsum}, INTRYGUE consistently matches or outperforms both attention-based (e.g., RAUQ, Attention Score) and logit-based baselines (e.g., MaxProb, LN-Entropy) across all evaluated benchmarks.
-This suggests that integrating distinct uncertainty signals, internal induction dynamics and predictive entropy, enables more robust uncertainty quantification.
-Importantly, the optimal aggregation variant depends heavily on response length.
-For the long, detailed generations of RAGTruth (MS MARCO, CNN/DM) and XSum, averaging over the sequence blurs localized hallucination signals.
-Consequently, $\text{INTRYGUE}_\text{min-max}$ dominates these settings, achieving the top score in 9 out of 12 corresponding configurations.
-Conversely, $\text{INTRYGUE}_\text{mean}$ proves most effective for CoQA with responses consisting of only a few tokens and averaging is more appropriate.
+As shown in Tables~\ref{tab:ragtruth} and \ref{tab:coqa_xsum}, INTRYGUE consistently matches or outperforms both general-purpose and RAG-specific baselines across all evaluated benchmarks.
+This suggests that integrating distinct uncertainty signals~---~internal induction dynamics and predictive entropy~---~enables more robust uncertainty quantification.
+The optimal INTRYGUE variant depends on response length.
+For the long, detailed generations in RAGTruth (MS MARCO, CNN/DM) and XSum, averaging over the sequence blurs localized hallucination signals.
+Consequently, $\operatorname{INTRYGUE}_{\text{min-max}}$ dominates these settings, yielding the most pronounced improvements in detection quality, with AUROC gains of up to 7.8\% over the strongest baselines.

+On CoQA, the optimal aggregation is $\operatorname{INTRYGUE}_{\text{mean}}$, as this dataset contains much shorter responses (see Table~\ref{tab:response_length}).
+This characteristic also explains why the improvement over standard LN-Entropy is less radical: short responses frequently require logical reasoning rather than direct context copying (e.g., binary yes/no answers; see Appendix~\ref{app:coqa_fps}), so induction-head gating offers less benefit.
+Nevertheless, INTRYGUE still achieves the best or second-best performance in all CoQA configurations, confirming its broad applicability.

+To eliminate manual aggregation selection, we also evaluate an automated variant that dynamically switches between min-max and mean using a validation-tuned response-length threshold.
+The results (see Appendix~\ref{app:dynamic_intrygue}) demonstrate that INTRYGUE can be successfully deployed as a plug-and-play method.

-\paragraph{Illustrative study.} Figures~\ref{fig:stability_and_samples_correction}b)-c) compare MaxEntropy and mean SinkRate predictions on CoQA (thresholds for both methods are selected on the same validation set to maximize accuracy).
+\paragraph{Illustrative study.} Figures~\ref{fig:stability_and_samples_correction}b)-c) compare MaxEntropy and mean SinkRate predictions on CoQA (thresholds for both methods are selected on the same validation set to maximize F1-score).
 Quadrants show sample counts in bold and subset accuracies percentages.
 Notably, the bottom-left quadrant reveals that when Entropy predicts ``hallucination'' but SinkRate predicts ``grounded'', Entropy significantly underperforms (e.g., 8.1\% accuracy for Qwen).
 This false uncertainty is likely caused by induction head dynamics (Section~\ref{empirical_study}).
 INTRYGUE effectively mitigates this by lowering entropy scores wherever the SinkRate is low.
 While the reverse scenario (top-right quadrant) also occurs, it affects a smaller fraction of the dataset (8–10\% for both models).

-\subsection{Ablation studies}
+\subsection{Ablation Studies}